lagger8833/Super-Trader/README.md

-# mStock Trader — Desktop Trading Platform
+# Super Trader — Desktop Trading Platform

 A full-featured desktop trading platform built on the **mStock Trading API (Type A)**, packaged as a standalone Windows EXE.